Håkan Andersson (motorcyclist)

 Håkan Andersson (born 29 June 1945) is a Swedish former professional motocross racer.
 He competed in the Motocross World Championships from 1966 to 1979.
 Andersson began his career as a member of the Husqvarna factory racing team before moving to the Yamaha team where he won the FIM 250cc Motocross World Championship in 1973.
+He was also a three-time 250cc class Vice Champion.
+During a motocross era dominated by Joël Robert, Andersson was one of the few competitors who was able to compete evenly with Robert.

 Motocross racing career

 Early racing

 Andersson was born in Uddevalla, on the west coast of Sweden on 29 June 1945.
 As a young boy, his father took him to watch local motocross races where he idolized Swedish riders such as Bill Nilsson, Sten Lundin, and Rolf Tibblin who dominated the sport of motocross in the 1950s and 1960s.

 Andersson competed in his first motocross race in 1962 at the age of 16 riding a 175cc Husqvarna motorcycle.
 He later served in the Swedish military as a motorcycle despatch rider.
 In 1963, he competed in the Junior Class of Swedish motocross racing and within three years he had advanced to the Senior Class.
 Andersson's hometown friend, Eje Skarin, also enjoyed motocross and followed him to races, eventually becoming his race mechanic for his entire motocross racing career.